 What is Down Fill Power?

 Technically speaking fill power is a measurement of the amount of space one (1) ounce of down (as shown in the cylinders below) will occupy in cubic inches when allowed to reach its maximum loft.
+Each of the cylinders below contain only one (1) ounce of down.

 For example, one (1) ounce of 800 fill power goose down will loft to 800 cubic inches.
 So 850 fill power will 'bloom' or 'loft' higher than 800 fill power.
 The higher the fill power the larger the down cluster.
 Larger down clusters will loft higher; sleep softer, last longer and sleep warmer.